searel-lab/old_website/content/authors/vk/_index.md

 ---

 Viney Kumar is a senior research fellow at the SEAREL Lab.
 His research interests plant ecology, environmental pollution and heavy metal contamination.
 He is also an Assistant Professor of Botany at Government College, Panchkula.

+Thesis Title: *Ecological assessment of geochemical accumulation and distribution pattern of heavy metals in urban soils of Chandigarh and Baddi areas in Lower Shiwalik Region: Impact of urban and Industrial activities*